-The challenge of personal revelation.
-The written record of what the Prophet translated, revealed, and taught is an initial "means of helping those to understand who are unable to get the Spirit for themselves."24 In other words, we might say it is a set of training wheels that aid readers to understand, through their own personal revelation,25 what "God [already] revealed"26 to him.
-Understanding what has already been revealed prepares us in turn to receive additional, needed revelation on matters that concern our own lives and stewardships.
+5. The challenge of personal revelation.
+According to Hugh Nibley, the written record of what the Prophet translated, revealed, and taught is a "means of helping those to understand who are unable to get the Spirit for themselves."24 In other words, we might say that the revelatory corpus of Joseph Smith is intended to serve as a set of training wheels that aid readers to understand, through their own personal revelation,25 what "God [already] revealed"26 to the Prophet.
+Understanding what has already been revealed prepares us in turn to receive whatever additional revelation is needed on specific matters that concern our own lives and stewardships.
 In this connection, Elder Neal A. Maxwell once remarked: "God is giving away the spiritual secrets of the universe," and then asked: "but are we listening?"27

-The challenges of reluctance to share sacred events and of deliberately concealed meaning.
+6. The challenges of Joseph Smith's reluctance to share sacred events publicly and of deliberately concealed meaning.
 A further difficulty that hinders our understanding of Joseph Smith's words is his reluctance to share details of sacred events and doctrines publicly.
 Consider, for example, Joseph Smith's description of the Book of Mormon translation process.
-While some of the Prophet's contemporaries gave detailed descriptions of the size and appearance of the instruments used and the procedure by which the words of the ancient text were made known to him, Joseph Smith demurred when asked to relate such specifics himself even in response to direct questioning in private company from believing friends.28 The only explicit statement he made about the translation process is his testimony that it occurred "by the gift and power of God."29 Moreover, on at least one other occasion - following the practice of Jesus when He taught in parables30 - the Prophet gave a sermon with a meaning that was deliberately concealed to all but one - or perhaps a few - of his listeners.31 This leads one to wonder just how much we might be missing when we read the record of Joseph Smith's teachings.32
+While some of the Prophet's contemporaries gave detailed descriptions of the size and appearance of the plates, the instruments used in translation, and the procedure by which the words of the ancient text were made known to him, Joseph Smith demurred when asked to relate such specifics himself, even in response to direct questioning in private company from believing friends.28 The only explicit statement we have from him about the translation process is his testimony that it occurred "by the gift and power of God."29 More generally, Brigham Young referred to the fact that those who sat in Joseph Smith's "secret councils year after year ... heard [him] say thousands of things that the people have never yet heard."30 Moreover, on at least one occasion - following the practice of Jesus when He taught in parables31 - the Prophet gave a sermon with a meaning that was deliberately concealed to all but a few of his listeners.32 All this leads one to wonder just how much we might be missing when we read the record of Joseph Smith's teachings.33

-The challenge of understanding the ancient context of scripture.
-Of course, all I have mentioned above is only the beginning of the challenge in understanding what Joseph Smith revealed and taught.
-Not only are we handicapped in our personal preparation to close the revelatory gap of prophetic experience with that of a nineteenth-century seer, we also live on the near side of a great historical divide that separates us from the religious, cultural, and philosophical perspectives of previous ages.33 Joseph Smith was far closer to this lost world than we are - not only because of his personal involvement with the recovery and revelatory expansion of ancient religion, but also because in his time many archaic traditions were still embedded in the language and daily experience of the surrounding culture.34 Margaret Barker describes the challenges this situation presents to contemporary students of scripture:
+7. The challenge of understanding the ancient context of scripture.
+Of course, all I have mentioned above is only the beginning of the challenge before us in trying to understand what Joseph Smith revealed and taught.
+Not only are we handicapped in our personal preparation to close the revelatory gap of prophetic experience with that of a nineteenthcentury seer, we also live on the near side of a great historical divide that separates us from the religious, cultural, and philosophical perspectives of previous ages.34 Joseph Smith was far closer to this lost world than we are - not only because of his personal involvement with the recovery and revelatory expansion of ancient religion, but also because in his time many archaic traditions were still embedded in the language and daily experience of the surrounding culture.35 Margaret Barker describes the challenges this situation presents to contemporary students of scripture: